-- 133. The streamlined reporting questions were designed to help the ACNC work with state and territory regulators to implement streamlined reporting, so that charities will not need to report multiple times to multiple regulators. - 134.
-Charities were asked to whether they were incorporated (column EO, answer 'Y' or 'N') and if so to provide their incorporated association number (columns EP-EW). - 135.
-Charities were asked the states/territories where they intended to fundraise (the field for that state/territory will read 'Y' or 'N') and, where applicable, their fundraising licence number (columns EX-FL). - 136.
-Charities could also indicate an intention to conduct online fundraising (column FM), if they intended to fundraise online the field response will read 'Y', otherwise it will read 'N'.
+- 132. Charities were asked if they were an incorporated association or and whether they fundraise as part of the ACNC's efforts to reduce red tape. - 133.
+Charities were asked if they were incorporated (column EM) if they were an incorporated association, the charity was asked to provide its incorporated association number (columns EN-EU). - 134.
+Charities were asked about the states/territories where they intended to fundraise in the next reporting period.
+We also asked charities to provide any fundraising licence number (columns EV-FJ). - 135.
+Charities could also indicate an intention to conduct online fundraising (column FK).
+If they intended to fundraise online the field response will read 'Y', otherwise it will read 'N'.